-If you would like to create an official University social media site for your class, department or program, or post comments, video and other material concerning University related activities to another site, you must first contact and receive prior approval from the appropriate vice president, dean or his or her designee.
-You must also notify Marketing and Communications of such social media sites before establishing a page.
+If you would like to create an official University social media account for your class, department or program, or post comments, video and other material concerning University related activities to another site, you must first contact and receive prior approval from the appropriate vice president, dean or his or her designee.

 If you use social media on behalf of the University, either as part of a curriculum or in some other manner in pursuit of the University's mission, it is essential that the content and account be regularly monitored.

-Each department or program that maintains an official social media presence must also have a designated person empowered to respond to comments and questions, and otherwise ensure that the content posted to the site (on behalf of the University or by third parties) is consistent with these guidelines.
+- Each University entity that maintains an official social media presence must also have a designated person empowered to respond to comments and questions, and otherwise ensure that the content posted to the site (on behalf of the University or by third parties) is consistent with these guidelines.
 If there is any question about whether it is appropriate to write about certain subjects, or whether it is appropriate to write about a subject in your role at the University, ask your department head before you post.

-Be mindful of the copyright and intellectual property rights of others when posting.
-Unlawful use of another's mark or intellectual property is not acceptable merely because that use occurs on social media.
+- You must respect the U.S. copyright and intellectual property rights of others when posting.
+Unlawful use of another's mark or intellectual property is not acceptable merely because that use occurs on social media or because we are an educational institution.
 If you are ever in doubt, please refer to the University's Copyright Policy, or contact the Office of the General Counsel for guidance.

 Saint Louis University is a 501(c)(3)tax-exempt organization.
 As a condition of maintaining its tax exempt status the University is prohibited from intervening in political campaign activities, either directly or indirectly, in support of candidates for any elected public office.
 The prohibition on political campaign interventions is absolute, covering all uses of University assets and resources.